nipy/nipype/CONTRIBUTING.md

 * **[REF]** for refactoring existing code

 <br>
+Pull requests should be submitted early and often (please don't mix too many unrelated changes within one PR)!

-If, when you submit, your pull request is not yet ready to be merged, please also include the **[WIP]** prefix.
+If your pull request is not yet ready to be merged, please also include the **[WIP]** prefix (you can remove it once your PR is ready to be merged).
 This tells the development team that your pull request is a "work-in-progress", and that you plan to continue working on it.

 Review and discussion on new code can begin well before the work is complete, and the more discussion the better!
-In the worst case scenario, if the development team decides to pursue a different path than you've outlined, they'll close the pull request.
-That's really not so bad! :smile:
+This provides the opportunity to check with the development team the path you've outlined.

+One your PR is ready a member of the development team will review your changes to confirm that they can be merged into the main codebase.

 ## Notes for New Code